 How strong is the CBD data?

-On behalf of the Journal of Clinical Pharmacology, I recently conducted a review that evaluated the evidence supporting the use of CBD.
+On behalf of the Journal of Clinical Pharmacology, in 2020 conducted a review that evaluated the evidence supporting the use of CBD.

 There is strong evidence that CBD may do some good for some people.
 CBD can prevent seizures in people with two rare diseases, Lennox-Gestaut and Dravet syndrome.
 CBD consistently shows benefits when used before an anxiety-provoking event, like public speaking (although not as effective as clonazepam, an FDA-indicated drug for performance anxiety).